Sarah-Bue/budget-buddy/README.md

 - In case of invalid input, an error message is printed in red, and users are reminded of what input types are accepted.
 - After that, users will be able to provide input again.
 - This loop will repeat until the program receives valid input.
-- Where single letter inputs are required, both uppercase and lowecase letters will be accepted.
+- Where single letter inputs are required, both uppercase and lowercase letters will be accepted.
 - Inputs cannot be empty.
 - Dates are limited from 01-01-2024 to today and must be in DD-MM-YYYY format.
 - Amounts have to be entered as numbers.